-- 1. Double click the left mouse button. - 2.
-Highlight the icon (single click left mouse button) and press the "Enter" key on the keyboard. - 3.
+- 1. Double-click on the Icon. - 2.
+Highlight the icon (left-click) and press the "Enter" key on the keyboard. - 3.
 Point to the desktop icon and click the right mouse button.
 Left click on the "Open" menu option.

 To open a quick access Icon on the task Bar: